Skip to main content

 Will you work on my manuscript for a percentage of the profits?
 No. The term for that is “on spec,” and it is basically asking us to work for free.

-Payment is typically only accepted through PayPal, and you can make a payment with or without a PayPal account.
+Payment is typically only accepted through our bank's ACH system, Autobooks.co (in which neither of our banking information is shared with the other).
 Payment in full is required when work begins on your manuscript, unless the start date is more than 30 days away, as noted below.
 In that case, the balance paid in full is required when work begins.
-We use PayPal-generated invoices.
+We use Autobooks-generated invoices.

 To hold an editing slot farther than 30 days away, a non-refundable deposit and a filled-out Submission Form are required.
 The percentage is based on the total estimated cost of your project: